-Although one of the most colourful native British species, the Bullfinch can easily pass unnoticed in the garden as it prefers thick foliage and is shy in its behaviour.
-When their winter seed supply runs out they will turn to eat tree buds, which is the reason the species has historically been so unpopular with fruit growers, as the birds will often strip a fruit tree such as apple of its fruit buds.
+Although one of the most colourful native species of finch we have in the UK, the Bullfinch can easily pass unnoticed in the garden as it prefers thick foliage and is shy in its behaviour.
+When their winter seed supply runs out Bullfinches will turn to eat tree buds, which is the reason the species has historically been so unpopular with fruit growers, as the birds will often strip a fruit tree such as apple of its fruit buds.
 The Bullfinch’s song is a quiet warbling and their call a distinctive whistle deu-deu, which can be heard even when the birds are hidden.
-A fairly large finch compared to other species, the male has a deep pink chest and underparts, black cap and a white rump which is often the main fetaure seen as it flies off.
-The female is a greyer version but with a similar plumage pattern.
+A fairly large finch compared to other species, the male Bullfinch has a deep pink chest and underparts, black cap and a white rump which is often the main feature seen as it flies off.
+The female Bullfinch is a greyer version but with a similar plumage pattern.

 What sound does a Bullfinch make?